How To Develop A Customer Experience Strategy

 In the first part of this blog series we asked what CX is.
 In summary, it’s all about your customers’ perception of your business or brand.
 This is based on all the experiences they’ve ever had with you during their customer journey.

 So, when it comes to your customer experience strategy, the focus shifts to what plans you’ll put in place to deliver positive experiences.
 This needs to address every touchpoint of your customers’ journey, not just specific parts such as their customer service interactions.
-By measuring and analysing these experiences, you’ll put yourself in the best position to improve them moving forward.
+By measuring CX and analysing these experiences, you’ll put yourself in the best position to improve them moving forward.

 Common customer experience metrics